Flux9665/TTSCorpusCreator/README.md

 Emotional speech etc. requires a higher sampling rate, which can easily be changed.

 To change sampling rate or phonemizer language, take a look at the parameters.py file.

+A bit of signal processing is applied to get a uniform loudness and silences are automatically removed from beginning and end.
+Depending on your microphone, you might want to tweak some settings in the code or remove the call to the signal processing part entirely and save unedited audio.
+Just record a few samples and see if they are fine before committing to something big.